 What does a negative test mean?

-If you are tested for COVID-19 and the test comes back negative for the virus, it means COVID-19 is likely not causing your current illness, according to the U.S. CDC.
+If you are tested for COVID-19 and the test comes back negative for the virus, it means COVID-19 is likely not causing your current illness.
+If your test is negative, there will not be any movement restrictions placed on you, but like with any illness, the Maine CDC suggests staying home until you feel better.

 When to discontinue isolation?